 Kevin Flanagan, Undergraduate student (now a graduate student at Washington University in St. Louis)

 Shanik Fernando, Undergraduate student (now a medical student at Vanderbilt University)

 Daan van der Veen, Postdoctoral Researcher (now a Lecturer at University of Surrey, UK)

 Jinping Shao, Graduate student (now a Lecturer at Zhengzhou University School of Medicine, P.R.
 China)

 John Ghazi, Undergraduate student (now a medical student at Loyola University Stritch School of Medicine)

-Brian Bush, Undergratuate student (now a Masters student at the University of Notre Dame)
+Brian Bush, Undergraduate student (now a medical student at the University of Pittsburgh School of Medicine)